leftlogic/ffconf/src/details/index.md

 <!-- Hi there,

-Please find below important and useful information to make sure your visit to our #ffconf on Friday 10th November 2023 is a super dooper awesome time!
+Please find below important and useful information to make sure your visit to ffconf on Friday 10th November 2023 is a super dooper awesome time!

-Please note, a full copy of this [document is available here](https://ffconf.org/details/) and once loaded is available offline. -->
+Please note, a full copy of these [details](https://ffconf.org/details/) are online and once loaded are available offline. -->

 <mark>This URL is available offline thanks to a service worker</mark>